clara-parabricks-workflows/DeepSAP/README.md

     --fasta /workdir/malaria_short_pe/Plasmodium_falciparum.ASM276v2.dna.toplevel.fa
 ```

-### Running DeepSAP with short-read RNA-seq FASTQ files with pre-generated GSNAP index
+### Step 3: Run DeepSAP with a Pre-existing GSNAP Index
-If you have already generated a GSNAP index (e.g., from a previous DeepSAP run or a separate gmap_build command), you can provide its path using the --gsnap_idx parameter.
-This will instruct DeepSAP to reuse the existing index instead of generating a new index.
+If you have already generated a GSNAP index (e.g., from a previous DeepSAP run or a separate `gmap_build` command), you can provide its path using the `--gsnap_idx` parameter.
+This will instruct DeepSAP to reuse the existing index instead of generating a new one.

 ```bash
 # Run DeepSAP with the test dataset and pre-generated GSNAP index